Minimal model program for algebraically integrable foliations and generalized pairs: Cone theorem and ACSS modifications

-Similar to \cite[Theorems 3.9, 3.10]{ACSS21}, the cone theorem for generalized foliated quadruples is closely related to the existence of $(*)$-models for generalized foliated quadruples, and their proofs are done inductively.
-For applications to the rest of the paper as well as future works, we shall establish a much stronger version of the existence of $(*)$-models: the existence of great ACSS models with controlled extraction of divisors.
-This kind of model is more technically constructed, but is also more useful in practice.
+Similar to \cite[Theorems 3.9, 3.19]{ACSS21}, the cone theorem for generalized foliated quadruples is closely related to the existence of Property $(*)$ models for generalized foliated quadruples, and their proofs are done inductively.
+Moreover, we shall directly establish the existence of proper $\Qq$-factorial ACSS models with controlled extraction of divisors.
+This kind of model is more technically constructed but also more useful in practice.

 \begin{thm}[Cone theorem for induction, cf. {\cite[Theorem 3.9]{ACSS21}}] Let $d$ be a positive integer.
 Let $(X,\Ff,B,\Mm)/U$ be a gfq of dimension $d$ such that $\Ff$ is algebraically integrable.
 Let $\{R_j\}_{j\in\Lambda}$ be the set of all $(K_{\Ff}+B+\Mm_X)$-negative extremal rays$/U$ that are not contained in the non-lc locus of $(X,\Ff,B,\Mm)$.
 Then